felipebizz/money-transfer-api/README.md

 mvn exec:java
 ```

-The  app starts a jetty server on localhost port 8084
+The  app starts a jetty server on localhost port 8084.
-An H2 in memory database initialized with some sample user and account data
+A H2 in memory database initialized with some sample user and account data
 To view them use the below URL from browser:
 ```
 http://localhost:8084/revolut-app/user/felipebizz